Crossing the U.S. Border: Laws & Regulations

 International visitors to the U.S. typically must show a passport or e-Passport when going through customs.
 Visitors from certain countries may enter the U.S. without a visa.
 They may do so under the Visa Waiver Program.
 They are subject to the internet-based Electronic System for Travel Authorization (ESTA).
 This applies before traveling to the U.S. Those entering the U.S. on a visa are subject to US-VISIT biometric screening procedures.

 Trusted Traveler Programs

-CBP's Trusted Traveler Programs encompass various types of pre-screenings to provide expedited travel through dedicated lanes for travelers determined to be low-risk.
+CBP's Trusted Traveler Programs encompass various types of pre-screenings.
+These provide expedited travel through dedicated lanes for travelers determined to be low-risk.

 Get Your Questions About Crossing the Border Answered by a Legal Professional